OpenAgentsInc/onyx/docs/local-models.md

 ### Model Switching
 1. User clicks model in manager
-2. Shows loading indicator
+2. Current model is released (status: 'releasing')
-3. Releases current model
+3. Wait for release to complete
-4. Initializes selected model
+4. Initialize new model (status: 'initializing')
-5. Updates UI state
+5. Set to ready when complete

 ### Error Handling
 - Download cancellation (app backgrounded)